All Products

 This is determined by the purchased instance type.
 For more information about the specific limits, see Instance type limits.

 The message sending and receiving TPS reflects the processing performance of the current instance.
-If the actual TPS exceeds the limit of the instance type, the instance is throttled.
+If the actual TPS exceeds the specification limit, the instance is throttled.
 You must upgrade the instance type promptly.

 Message retention period